chrishadi/DownloadManager/README.md

 A download manager library written in Java<br>

-This is not a multi-part download manager (and doesn't have the capability to download a file in multi-part).
-But it can download multiple files in multiple threads (one thread per file).<br>
+This is not a multi-part download manager.
+That means, it does not have the capabilty to download a single file using multiple connection.
+But it can download multiple files simultaneously using multiple connections.<br>

 If you are familiar with download managers, you should find the source code is self-explaining.<br>
 I have included a very short test as an example.
-It will download this repo's master.zip only in three lines of code.
-If you are looking for a way to print message when the downloads has finished, the easiest way is to derive the DownloadManager class and override the notifyFinish method.<br>
+It will download this repo's master.zip using only three lines of code.
+For clarity sake the test doesn't print any message when the download has finished.
+The easiest way to do so is to derive the ```DownloadManager``` class and then override the ```notifyFinish``` method.<br>

 Have fun!